CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 # KeyValuePair correspondence

-In .NET, dictionary types and the `System.Collection.KeyValuePair<TKey, TValue>` (aka KVP) types are intertwined.
+In .NET, dictionary types and the `KeyValuePair<TKey, TValue>` (aka `KVP`, `KeyValuePair<,>`, or `KeyValuePair`) types are intertwined.
 A dictionary is commonly defined as a collection of elements of that KVP type, not just a mapping from some TKey to some TValue.
 Indeed, this duality allows one to treat the two spaces mostly uniformly.
 For example:

 ```c#
 var dictionary = new Dictionary<string, int>();